RCC breaks ground on Center for Workforce Development

 The building will also include a 200-seat corporate meeting space, available for use by RCC’s business and industry partners.

-“This new facility will no doubt transform the look of this side of campus, but more importantly, it will transform how our college can train our graduates to enter the workforce in the advanced manufacturing field,” said RCC President Mark O. Kinlaw, from the site just opposite the Administration Building.
+“This new facility will no doubt transform the look of this side of campus, but more importantly, it will transform how our college can train our graduates to enter the workforce in the advanced manufacturing field,” said RCC President Mark O. Kinlaw, from the site just opposite the Administration Building during the May 3 ceremony.

 The Center for Workforce Development is the primary investment of a quarter-cent sales tax passed by voters in May 2018.
 A sales tax referendum had failed more than once in the past; but this time, it was stipulated that revenue would go the college for investment in workforce development initiatives.